ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa2/index.md

 iterates through the items on a page.
 You will implement them for two different implementations of list – doubly-linked lists and array lists.
 In total, you'll implement those four classes along with tests for them.
-You'll also implement a few list methods that we left out for practice with these structures.
+You'll also implement a few list methods that we left out for you to practice with these structures.

 The provided classes `CSE12DLList` (`DL` for “doubly-linked”) and `CSE12ArrayList` contain the list implementations whose contents will be